dague00/chirp-proj1/README.md

 In shared/constants is a boolean variable ```isTest```, no longer requiring us to comment and uncomment code when testing.
 When running tests, set ```isTest``` to true so that the DAOs access the local database instead of the real database.
 Executing ```npm run test``` will return errors if this variable is not set to true.
 Executing ```npm run start``` with this constant set to true will return an error log to console reminding you to set the variable to false.

-The other major change is the use of the function formatScanResponse to format how DynamoDB returns Scans.
-If you try to get all Users, we USED to get an array with entries like
+The other major change is the use of the function ```formatScanResponse``` to format how DynamoDB returns Scans.
+If you try to get all Users, we used to get an array with entries like
 ```
 {
   "username": {"S": "exampleUserName"},